 The University of Berkeley in California warns that nobody should take chromium picolinate.
 (34) The most effective and safest form of chromium is niacin-bound chromium nicotinate (or polynicotinate), such as chromium chelavite.

 For our purposes, chromium is an extremely beneficial natural product for metabolism enhancement, as long as the picolinic variety is avoided.

 Androstenedione, a sex steroid precursor to testosterone, is marketed to increase blood testosterone levels and as a natural alternative to anabolic steroids.
-It is believed to increase muscle size and strength, as well as increasing libido.
+Some people believe it can increase muscle size and strength, as well as increase libido.
 However, some studies have shown that androstenedione has no effect on testosterone levels in the body.
 (35)

 When a professional baseball player admitted to using androstenedione the year he hit a record number of home runs, it popularized the use of androstenedione.
 At one point, androstenedione was legal in baseball.
 But later the Major League Baseball banned it.
 Other organizations like the International Olympic Committee, the National Football League, and the National Collegiate Athletic Association have also banned androstenedione.

 Even though androstenedione may benefit athletes, it is dangerous and potentially deadly.
 (36) If this substance does increase testosterone levels, side effects may occur that are similar to those associated with androgenic-anabolic steroids, including kidney and liver damage, acne, premature baldness, enlarged prostate, reduced sperm count, and heightened aggression.
 (37) Androstenedione may cause testicular atrophy, reduce beneficial HDL cholesterol, disrupt liver metabolism, and cause problems in the endocrine system.

 For these reasons, no one encourages taking androstenedione supplements.